 Goals and objectives that have been set for the Higher Educational Aids Board to carry out over the next two years are extensive.
-The areas of focus will include addressing changes specific to the 2011-2013 biennial budget; reviewing program policy and potentially pursuing statute and/or rule changes as well as follow through with statutory and administrative rule changes for the Covenant program; continuation of implementing technological changes; revision of HEAB's website.
+The areas of focus will include addressing changes specific to the 2015-2017 biennial budget; reviewing program policy and potentially pursuing statute and/or rule changes; continuation of implementing technological changes; revision of HEAB's website, which has already started.

-The first of HEAB's goals provided in the 2011-2013 budget request was to keep the best and the brightest in the State of Wisconsin.
+The first of HEAB's goals provided in the 2015-2017 budget request was to keep the best and the brightest in the State of Wisconsin.
 The objective/activity: Academic Excellence Scholarships are awarded to Wisconsin high school seniors who have the highest grade point average in each public and private high school throughout the State of Wisconsin.
 The number of scholarships each high school is eligible for is based on total student enrollment.
 In order to receive a scholarship, a student must be enrolled on a full-time basis by September 30th of the academic year following the academic year in which he or she was designated a scholar at a participating University of Wisconsin, Wisconsin Technical College, or independent institution in the state.
 The value of the scholarship is \$2,250 per year, to be applied towards tuition.
 Half of the scholarship is funded by the state, while the other half is funded by the institution.

 The second goal is to increase the number of minority teachers in the State of Wisconsin.
 The objective/activity: The Minority Teacher Loan Program provides loans to Wisconsin resident, minority, undergraduate juniors or seniors who are enrolled at least half-time in programs leading to teacher licensure at independent or University of Wisconsin institutions.
 The maximum award per year is \$2,500 with an overall maximum of \$5,000.
-According to the statutes, a minority student is defined as a student who is either an African American, American Indian, Hispanic, or Southeast Asian from Laos, Cambodia or Vietnam admitted to the United States after December 31, 1975.
+According to the statutes, a minority student is defined as a student who is either an African American, American Indian, Hispanic, or a person admitted to the United States after December 31, 1975, who is either a former citizen of Laos, Vietnam or Cambodia or whose ancestor was or is a citizen of Laos, Vietnam, or Cambodia.
 The student who participates in this program must agree to teach in a Wisconsin school district participating in the inter-district pupil transfer (Chapter 220) program.
 For each year the student teaches in an eligible school district, 25 percent of the loan is forgiven.
 If the student does not teach in an eligible district, the loan must be repaid at an interest rate of five percent.